 Lua’s lightweight design allows for fast execution, crucial for high-performance gaming.

-In this section, we’ll explore languages that, while powerful, have a steep learning curve and are known as the most difficult programming languages to master.
+Now that you know the answer to 'what is the easiest programming language?', let's explore a list of programming languages known to have a steep learning curve.
+Many even call them some of the most difficult programming languages to master.
 These are suited to those with advanced technical knowledge.

-Assembly language is one of the hardest programming languages to learn due to its direct correspondence with machine code.
+Those asking 'What is the hardest programming language to learn' need to be introduced to the Assembly coding language.
+Assembly is one of the hardest programming language to learn due to its direct correspondence with machine code.
 Programmers need a deep understanding of computer architecture to write in Assembly, as it requires working with memory registers and CPU commands.

 Assembly is essential in programming microcontrollers in embedded systems, such as in medical devices, automotive systems, and industrial machines.